SlopCrew/SlopCrew/docs/FAQ.md

 - If you are using a VPN, commercial antivirus/firewall, or corporate/educational network, please state the relevant product/service.

 Keep in mind that most Slop Crew connection issues are related to a specific issue with your network, so it's hard to solve a lot of these problems.

+## Will you ever add text chat?

+**No.** Chat moderation is incredibly difficult to pull off, requiring a team of moderators and a reporting system, which is unfeasible for a volunteer project.
+Automated systems are unreliable and can be bypassed.
+Because of the amount of effort required to implement a text chat while also keeping Slop Crew a safe place for all, this will never happen.
+If you wish to talk to someone from Slop Crew, consider looking for them here!
+A lot of active players are members of this server.